wdean/endpoint-takehome/README.md

 IMPLEMENTATION NOTES:

+    Directories are implemented as a simple python tuple with 2 elements: the name, and a list of subdirectories.

+    If provided a command file, the program will attempt to execute all lines in the file.
+Any encounter with the command "DONE" or lines that start with "DONE" will be ignored and skipped.

     Commands are not case sensitive, but directory names are.

     Directory name "root" is reserved for the base root directory.
 This program will not allow the creation of any other